-Disclosure Form F-1 Form F-3 Registration statement on Form 20-F Annual report on Form 20-F Legal or arbitration proceedings (Form 20-F, Item 8.A.7) Provide information with respect to legal or arbitration proceedings that may have, or have had in the recent past, significant effects on the issuer's financial position or profitability, including governmental proceedings pending or known to be contemplated Include any material proceeding in which any director, any member of senior management, or any affiliate is adverse to the issuer or its subsidiaries, or has a material interest adverse to the issuer or its subsidiaries For annual reports on Form 20-F, report dispositions of previously reported litigation that occurred during the last fiscal year ✓ √ √ Dividend policy (Form 20-F, Item 8.A.8)Describe the issuer's policy on dividend distributions ✓ ✓ ✓ Significant changes (Form 20-F, Item 8.B) Disclose whether or not any significant change has occurred since the date of the annual financial statements, and/or since the date of the most recent interim financial statements, if any, included in the document 1 ✓ ✓ Offering and listing details (Form 20-F, Item 9.A) Provide the following information.
-Note: when using Form 20-F as a registration statement under the Exchange Act, include only items 4 through 7 below; when using Form 20-F as an annual report, include only item 4 below 1.
-The expected offering price or the method of determining the price and the amount of expenses specifically charged to the subscriber or purchaser 2.
-If there is no established market for the securities, the manner of determining the offering price as well as of the exercise price of warrants and the conversion price of convertible securities, including who established the price or who is formally responsible for the determination of the price, the various factors considered in such determination, and the parameters or elements used as a basis for establishing the price 3.
-If the issuer's shareholders have pre-emptive purchase rights and where the exercise of the right of pre-emption of shareholders is restricted or withdrawn, the issuer shall indicate the basis for the issue price if the issue is for cash, together with the reasons for such restriction or withdrawal, and the beneficiaries of such restriction or withdrawal if intended to benefit specific persons 4.
-The principal host market(s) and principal market(s) outside the host market and the corresponding trading symbol on those markets for each class of the issuer's common equity, significant trading suspensions, if any, in the prior three years, and information about any lack of liquidity if the securities are not regularly traded in an organized market 5.
-The type and class of securities to be offered.
+Disclosure Form F-1 Form F-3 Registration statement on Form 20-F Annual report on Form 20-F Legal or arbitration proceedings (Form 20-F, Item 8.A.7) 1 1 1 Provide information with respect to legal or arbitration proceedings that may have, or have had in the recent past, significant effects on the issuer's financial position or profitability, including governmental proceedings pending or known to be contemplated Include any material proceeding in which any director, any member of senior management, or any affiliate is adverse to the issuer or its subsidiaries, or has a material interest adverse to the issuer or its subsidiaries For annual reports on Form 20-F, report dispositions of previously reported litigation that occurred during the last fiscal year Dividend policy (Form 20-F, Item 8.A.8) 1 1 / Describe the issuer's policy on dividend distributions Significant changes (Form 20-F, Item 8.B) / 1 1 Disclose whether or not any significant change has occurred since the date of the annual financial statements, and/or since the date of the most recent interim financial statements, if any, included in the document

+Disclosure Form F-1 Form F-3 Registration statement on Form 20-F Annual report on Form 20-F Offering and listing details (Form 20-F, Item 9.A) 1 1 1 1 Provide the following information.
+Note: when using Form 20-F as a registration statement under the Exchange Act, include only items 4 through 7 below; when using Form 20-F as an annual report, include only item 4 below The expected offering price or the method of determining the price and the amount of expenses specifically charged to the subscriber or purchaser 2) If there is no established market for the securities, the manner of determining the offering price as well as of the exercise price of warrants and the conversion price of convertible securities, including who established the price or who is formally responsible for the determination of the price, the various factors considered in such determination, and the parameters or elements used as a basis for establishing the price 3) If the issuer's shareholders have pre-emptive purchase rights and where the exercise of the right of pre-emption of shareholders is restricted or withdrawn, the issuer shall indicate the basis for the issue price if the issue is for cash, together with the reasons for such restriction or withdrawal, and the beneficiaries of such restriction or withdrawal if intended to benefit specific persons 4) The principal host market(s) and principal market(s) outside the host market and the corresponding trading symbol on those markets for each class of the issuer's common equity, significant trading suspensions, if any, in the prior three years, and information about any lack of liquidity if the securities are not regularly traded in an organized market 5) The type and class of securities to be offered.
 Whether the securities are registered or bearer, the number of offered securities to be issued for each kind of share.
 The nominal par or equivalent value on a per share basis and, where applicable, the minimum offer price.
-Arrangements for transfer and any restrictions on the free transferability of the offered securities<
+Arrangements for transfer and any restrictions on the free transferability of the offered securities 6) Any limitation or qualifications of the rights of holders of the offered securities and the effect of any such limitation or qualifications on the rights evidenced by the securities to be listed or offered A description of terms of any warrants or rights being offered, and if securities are redeemable, a description of redemption provisions